-The financial position of the Group remained strong during the period, with cash and cash equivalents of €5.0 million at the end of the period (31 December 2020: €8.3 million).
-During the period the Group generated €6.1 million in operating cash flows, offset by €2.8 million of cash used in investing activities, largely related to software development and €6.7 million in cash used in financing activities, largely related to the payment of dividends and debt back to Southern Cross Payments Ltd.
+The financial position of the Group remained strong during the year, with cash and cash equivalents of €6.0 million at the end of the period (31 December 2021: €5.0 million).
+During the year the Group generated €7.0 million in operating cash flows, offset by €4.0 million of cash used in investing activities, largely related to software development and investment in NSX and €1.9 million in cash used in financing activities, largely related to the payment of convertible notes debt to Southern Cross Payments Ltd and payment of leased offices.

-The Group also saw its total assets increase by €32.1 million since 31 December 2020 to €112.2 million.
-The increase was largely due to an increase in funds held on behalf of merchants of €32.1 million, due to increased customer activity and new customers choosing to hold their cash with the group.
+The Group also saw its total assets increase by 10% or €11.3 million since 31 December 2021 to €123.5 million.
+The increase was largely due to an increase in funds held on behalf of merchants of €9.2 million, due to increased customer activity and new customers choosing to hold their cash with the Group, net cash increase €1 million and investment in NSX which increased by €0.9 million.
 Funds held on behalf of our merchants are held in cash, mainly with the Eurosystem's Central Bank of Lithuania.

-The Group's total liabilities have increased by €20.8 million to €104.7 million, due to a corresponding €32.1m increase in merchant liabilities driven by the reasons outlined above, convertible note payable of €4.2 million(refer to note 25), an increase in lease liabilities of €1.5 million (refer to note 23), partially offset by a reduction in other current liabilities of €17.1 million, largely related to loans owing to Southern Cross Payments Ltd which were repaid, or converted to equity during the period.
+The Group's total liabilities have increased by 7.4% or €7.7 million to €112.4 million, due to a corresponding €9.2m increase in merchant liabilities driven by the reasons outlined above, offset by a reduction in the convertible note payable of €1.4 million.

-The Group's working capital, being current assets less current liabilities was €2.1 million at 31 December 2021 (31 December 2020: negative €11.0 million).
+The Group's working capital, being current assets less current liabilities was €2.9 million at 31 December 2022 (31 December 2021: €2.1 million).
 As a result of the above, the Directors believe the consolidated entity is in a strong and stable position to expand and grow its current operations.